The TSA rules for taking laptops and personal electronic devices on a plane can be confusing, to say the least.

 If you don’t need to use a laptop during the flight then, as they are bulky, you may want to save space in your carry on bag by placing it in your checked luggage.

 You can place a laptop in a checked bag but, as modern laptops are powered by lithium batteries, the battery must be fitted to the laptop and not be separate.
 Also, spare laptop batteries cannot be placed in your checked luggage although you can take spare lithium batteries for your laptop in your carry on bags.

 If you are going to pack your laptop in your checked luggage make absolutely sure it is packed and padded very well as suitcases do take a pounding in the checked baggage handling system.

 TSA security agents may open your checked luggage during the screening process to check the laptop after it is checked in.

-This is the answer to a passenger’s query, using the TSA’s Twitter service, with regard to taking laptops in checked luggage.
+This is the answer to a passenger’s query, using the TSA’s Twitter service, with regard to taking a laptop in checked luggage.

-My experience of taking a laptop in checked baggage
+My experience of taking a laptop in checked luggage

 I packed it in my checked luggage as it is a large 17″ laptop and I had limited capacity in my carry on bags.
 When I got to my hotel and set it up it wouldn’t turn on!
 I was so bored without it to keep me occupied.